UAws/COVID_contact_tracing_system/README.md

 **Important : The default server port for project frontend is 8081**

-Declension : the following script will fetch the latest release version on our github project release page.
+Declaration : the following script will fetch the latest release version on our github project release page.
+Therefore, Internet connection is required.

 ```shell
 cd /home/ubuntu/wdc/COVID_contact_tracing_system/script